-- Step 1 From the Edit menu, choose Preferences. - Step 2 Click the JRE tab.
-The JRE tab shows the current JRE version and the recommended version. - Step 3 Click the Browse button and navigate to the JRE directory on your computer. - Step 4 Choose the JRE version. - Step 5 Click OK. - Step 6 From the File menu, choose Exit. - Step 7 In the confirmation dialog box, click Yes. - Step 8 Complete the "DLP-A60 Log into CTC" task on page 17-66. - Step 9 Return to your originating procedure (NTP).
+Step 1 From the Edit menu, choose Preferences.

+Step 2 Click the JRE tab.
+The JRE tab shows the current JRE version and the recommended version.

+Step 3 Click the Browse button and navigate to the JRE directory on your computer.

+Step 4 Choose the JRE version.

+- Step 5 Click OK. - Step 6 From the File menu, choose Exit. - Step 7 In the confirmation dialog box, click Yes. - Step 8 Complete the "DLP-A60 Log into CTC" task on page 17-60. - Step 9 Return to your originating procedure (NTP).

-DLP-A433 Enable Node Security Mode
+DLP-A433 Enable Node Secure Mode

-Purpose This task enables the ONS 15454 security mode.
-When security mode is enabled, two IP addresses are assigned to the node.
-One address is assigned to the backplane LAN port and the other to the TCC2P RJ-45 TCP/IP
+Purpose This task enables secure mode on the ONS 15454.
+When secure mode is enabled, two IP addresses are assigned to the node: one address is assigned to the backplane LAN port and the other is assigned to the TCC2P RJ-45

-(LAN) port.
+TCP/IP (LAN) port.